 This is the Ultimate Devils Food Cake recipe.
 It’s a light, fluffy, moist chocolate cake that any chocolate lover will adore!
 The creamy chocolate ganache frosting is the perfect finish for this beautiful cake!

 - The superfine sugar dissolves quickly into the cake batter and helps keep the cake moist.

 - The brown sugar gives a richer taste and results in a moister, soft cake.

 - The coffee intensifies the chocolate taste.

 - The combination of melted butter and vegetable oil results in a lighter, moist cake without losing the buttery flavor.

-In a large bowl, mix the flour, cocoa powder, both sugars, baking powder, and baking soda together and set aside.
+In a large bowl, mix the flour, sugar, brown sugar, salt, baking powder, and baking soda together.

 Add the melted butter, oil, and vanilla extract, eggs, and coffee.

 Beat until smooth.

 Divide the batter evenly between the two greased 8-inch round pans.

 bake for about 25-30 minutes, or until a cake tester comes out clean.
 Take the pans out and put them on a wire rack for 5 to 10 minutes.